Have you ever seen people that complain about being broke as they buy the newest iPad or iPhone?

 If you’ve fallen into this trap but you honestly want to save money, here are a few things you can cut back on by just thinking a little bit before you spend.

 You’ll be surprised by how little you miss them!

 If you dine out at all, you have an opportunity to save money by eating at home.
-It isn’t as fun and carefree as dining out.
-You do have to do the dishes when you’re done cooking.
+Sadly, it isn’t as fun and carefree as dining out and, yes, you do have to do the dishes when you’re done cooking.

 However, it’s worth skipping out on dining out it if it will save you a bit of money so you won’t be so broke.

 Want to learn other ways you can save money dining out?
 Check out our guide to 23 ways to spend less money dining out at restaurants.